SteampunkCircus/sd-mesh-gear/README.md

 # sd-mesh-gear
+Notice: I made a short tutorial of 60 seconds but for some reason the exporting of that video isn't working from my video editor online service that I'm using.
+I'll update this if that happens.
+It's a cool video.
+No talking.
+Just cool stuff.
+In 60 seconds.

 The files from that YouTube video and how I made them.

+This is not the tutorial video.
+This is what caused the tutorial video.
 [YouTube video](https://youtu.be/YHjyJkZZa2M)

 So, I couldn't just post those mp4s and not share how to do it.
 This stuff is super cool!
 This is how I share.